 Use Item.UUID or InvocationID with supported calls to prevent the submission of duplicate data.
-If it is not clear whether or not the call succeeded, such as may happen when there is a network error, you can submit the same data again with the same Item.UUID or InvocationID.
+If it is not clear whether or not the call succeeded, such as when there is a network error, you can submit the same data again with the same Item.UUID or InvocationID.
 If the previous call did succeed, then the second call will not go through, and the same data will not be submitted twice.

 Item.UUID is recommended for use with calls that write item data.
 If a duplicate UUID is used for a call, an error (code 488) will be returned with the item ID of the item previously listed with the same UUID and a Boolean value indicating whether the duplicate UUID was sent by the same application.

 Use Item.UUID to uniquely identify the following calls:

 If a duplicate InvocationID is used for a call, an error (code 21060) will be returned along with the DuplicateInvocationDetails container.

 The Status property indicates whether the previous call succeeded (

 Success), or is still in progress (